Curli

 The Curli protein is a type of amyloid fiber produced by certain strains of enterobacteria.
 They are extracellular fibers located on bacteria such as E. coli and Salmonella spp.
 These fibers serve to promote cell community behavior through biofilm formation in the extracellular matrix.
 Amyloids are associated with several human neurodegenerative diseases such as Alzheimer's disease, Huntington's disease, Parkinson's disease, and prion diseases.
 The study of curli may help to understand human diseases thought to arise from improper amyloid fiber formation.
-The curli pili are generally assembled through the extracellular nucleation/precipitation pathway.
+The curli pili are generally assembled through the extracellular nucleation precipitation pathway.

-Gene Biosynthesis and Regulation
+Gene biosynthesis and regulation

 A convenient way to identify genes important for curli production is by growing curliated bacteria on plates supplemented with Congo red diazo dye, which causes a red shift.
 Curli fibers, and thus the curli protein, are coded by two divergently-transcribed operons in E. coli: the csgBAC and csgDEFG operons.
 In total, these operons encode at least seven proteins.
 The agfBA and agfDEFG operons, which have been identified in Salmonella spp., are homologous to the csgBAC and csgDEFG operons.
-The csgBAC operon is responsible for the coding the three proteins CsgB, CsgA, and CsgC—all responsible for either the major subunit formation within the curli fiberal or the inhibition of it.
+The csgBAC operon is responsible for the coding the three proteins CsgB, CsgA, and CsgC—all responsible for either the major subunit formation within the curli fiber or the inhibition of it.
 The csgDEFG operon codes for proteins CsgD, CsgE, CsgF, and CsgG, and is responsible for the assembly, translocation, and regulation of the curli protein.

 CsgD is a positive transcriptional regulator of the csgBAC operon, but does not regulate its own expression.
 The csgBA operon encodes the major structural subunit of curli, CsgA, as well as the nucleator protein, CsgB.
 Further research still needs to be conducted in order to see what stimulates CsgD expression or activity, but some evidence suggests that its activation is caused by the phosphorylation of an aspartic acid residue of the N-terminal receiver domain.
 Since CsgD must be present for csgBA promoter activity, it is therefore suggested that regulators of CsgD expression also influence the expression of csgBA.